SalesforceCommerceCloud/sfcc-ci/README.md

 ## Authorization ##

 Depending on which activities you want to want to perform, you have to ensure proper permissions have been granted beforehand.
-The required permissions and where to grant them depends on the command you have to execute and whether you want to execute commands interactively (with the presence of a user) or implement automations (no user present).
+The required permissions and how to grant them depends on the commands you want to perform and whether you want to execute commands interactively (with the presence of a user) or implement automations (no user present).

 Consult the table below to set permissions depending on the activity desired: